Investing in property

 Property prices and demand for rentals can – and does – go up and down.
 That’s why direct and indirect property investments are for the long term.
 If you’re willing to wait, you can ride out the losses in a slow housing market and earn profits again when times are better.

-If you’re over-invested in property – for example, if most of your money is tied up in a buy-to-let property – you may end up in trouble when housing markets slow.
+If you’re over-invested in property – for example, if most of your money is tied up in a buy-to-let property – you might end up in trouble when housing markets slow.
 To avoid this, you should diversify your portfolio by holding different kinds of investments.

 Buying property directly – what to watch out for